jonathan-markland/FortAssault/README.md

 TODO: I must find a better solution to copying the Desktop version's image files manually!

-To obtain the production web site file set:
+To obtain the production web site file set, run this command in the solution root folder:

-	cd FortAssaultWeb
 	npx webpack --mode production

 Build Desktop Linux Version